SifisoSithole/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string.c - This function reverses a string

 6-puts2.c - This function prints every other character of a string, starting with the first character

+7-puts_half.c - This function prints half a string